TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

 ## DESCRIPTION

 The vmadm tool allows you to interact with virtual machines on a SmartOS system.
-All 3 of: OS Virtual Machines (SmartOS zones), LX Virtual Machines and KVM Virtual Machines can be managed. vmadm allows you to create, inspect, modify and delete virtual machines on the local system.
+It allows you to create, inspect, modify and delete virtual machines on the local system.

 IMPORTANT: Support for LX VMs is currently limited and experimental.
 This means it is very likely to change in major ways without notice.
 Also: not all the LX functionality that *is* implemented is documented yet.
 The documentation will be updated as things stabilize.
+Most properties that apply to OS VMs also apply to LX VMs.

 The primary reference for a VM is its UUID.
 Most commands operate on VMs by UUID.
 In SmartOS, there are included bash tab-completion rules so that you can